 The Almeida Theatre is an equal opportunities employer and our aim is to create a diverse and inclusive working environment which reflects the city we live and work in and the communities and audiences that we engage with.
 The recruitment process is open to all.
 We are especially interested in hearing from candidates who are ethnically diverse, D/deaf and disabled, neurodivergent and working class as we want our team and our work to be informed and representative of the diverse community it serves.

 The Almeida Theatre is seeking an Assistant Stage Manager - Rehearsal based in London.
-This post is offered on an 18 month fixed-term contract.
+This post is offered on a fixed-term contract.

 Stage Management Placements